e-dorigatti/hyperband-snakemake/README.md

 nohup snakemake --snakefile my-search/Snakefile --latency-wait 60 -j 100 > my-search/log.out &
 ```

+Which will schedule up to 100 jobs at the same time. `latency-wait` tells
+Snakemake to wait for the result files for up to 60 seconds before failing the
+job.
+It may be necessary to account for possible latencies when the results
+saved in a networked file-system.

 # References
 [1]: Li, L., Jamieson, K., DeSalvo, G., Rostamizadeh, A. and Talwalkar, A., 2017. _Hyperband: A novel bandit-based approach to hyperparameter optimization._ The Journal of Machine Learning Research, 18(1), pp.6765-6816. http://www.jmlr.org/papers/volume18/16-558/16-558.pdf